 Review Cover Annually at Renewal

-Your business changes over time - new types of flooring, higher-value projects, more employees.
-Review your insurance at each renewal to ensure your cover matches your current business.
-Notify your insurer of significant changes.
+Your business evolves - new flooring types, higher-value projects, additional employees.
+Review your insurance at each renewal to ensure cover matches your current operation.
+Notify your insurer of significant changes during the year.

 Frequently Asked Questions